dreidev/angular-naver-maps/README.md

 - **position** Array with latitudinal and longitudinal values
 - **model** Object to pass on click
-- **on-click** function to call on click, passes model as an argument To add HTML to the info window, simply transclude your HTML in the directive
+- **on-click** function to call on click, passes model as an argument

+To add HTML to the info window, simply transclude your HTML in the directive.

 ---